"It's trained by non-disabled people": Evaluating How Image Quality Affects Product Captioning with Vision-Language Models: Background

-Recognizing the importance of image quality, considerable efforts have been made to support BLV people in taking photos that both VLMs and humans can caption, with training and instruction playing a crucial role in data collection for model development \cite{sharma2023disabilityfirst, kacorri2017people, morrison2023understanding, theodorou2021disability}.
+Recognizing the importance of image quality, tool designers have made considerable efforts to support BLV people in taking photos that both VLMs and humans can caption, with training and instruction playing a crucial role in data collection for model development \cite{sharma2023disabilityfirst, kacorri2017people, morrison2023understanding, theodorou2021disability}.
 Various techniques have been explored to improve data collection, such as using video feeds to capture objects \cite{morrison2023understanding, theodorou2021disability}, taking sequential photos of objects \cite{kacorri2017people}, and sending notifications when objects are out of frame \cite{morrison2023understanding}.
-While training may help, BLV users may still find it hard to properly orient objects or unintentionally capture private content in the background \cite{sharma2023disabilityfirst, theodorou2021disability}.
-They may also be uncertain about what to do even when they know objects are poorly framed \cite{hong2022blind}.
-Across this literature, the emphasis is on having BLV people produce ``high-quality'' images for recognition.
-Despite the importance of image captioning, prior work has yet to systematically understand how image quality issues affect BLV people's experiences using VLMs and their associated accuracy.
+While training may help, BLV users still find it hard to properly orient objects or avoid unintentionally capturing private content in the background \cite{sharma2023disabilityfirst, theodorou2021disability}.
+They may also be uncertain about how to fix photos, even when they know objects are poorly framed \cite{hong2022blind}.
+Across this literature, the emphasis is on having BLV people produce ``high-quality'' images for recognition, rather than systematically understanding how image-quality issues affect their experiences with VLMs accuracy when high-quality photos are not possible.